HackSocNotts/hacksocnotts.github.io/_posts/2015-10-09-slacksocnotts.md

 Channels are an open discussion channel that are usually based around a theme or topic.
 For instance, there is [`#hacksoc`](https://hacksocnotts.slack.com/messages/hacksoc/) for general chat about Hacksoc events, [`#java`](https://hacksocnotts.slack.com/messages/java/) for any questions or conversations about programming in Java, and [`#general`](https://hacksocnotts.slack.com/messages/general/) for off topic discussions that don't really fit elsewhere.

 There are also groups, which are a private area to discuss a certain topic.
 These are more useful for conversations you don't want everyone involved in - for instance, having a group for your CS friends where you can chat about uni work, or where you can plan to go to competitive programming sessions.
-In the exec, we have groups for things like planning [HackNotts](http://hacknotts.com), <span style="color:red;font-weight:bold">the [Introduction to Programming Programming sessions]( post_url 2015-10-09-itp ) </span>and other boring admin stuff.
+In the exec, we have groups for things like planning [HackNotts](http://hacknotts.com), the [Introduction to Programming Programming sessions]({% post_url 2015-10-10-introduction-to-python-programming %}) and other boring admin stuff.

 ## How do notifications work?